* Q4 advance GDP expands 2.6 pct vs 3 pct forecast

 By Chuck Mikolajczak

-The three main indexes notched their best four-week run since 2016.
+The advance put the three main indexes on pace for their best four-week run since 2016.

-Intel's shares surged as high as $50.15, their highest level since October 2000, and closed up 10.55 percent at $50.08 after results indicated that the chipmaker's shift to higher-margin data-center business was working.
+Intel's shares surged as high as $49.95, the highest level since October 2000, and were last up 9.81 percent after results indicated that the chipmaker's shift to higher-margin data-center business was working.

-AbbVie's shares jumped 13.77 percent after the drugmaker significantly boosted its 2018 earnings forecast with help from U.S. tax reform and said it hopes to accelerate dividend growth and share buybacks.
+AbbVie's shares jumped 12.68 percent to a record after the drugmaker significantly boosted its 2018 earnings forecast with help from U.S. tax reform and said it hopes to accelerate dividend growth and share buybacks.

 Fourth-quarter earnings growth for the S&P 500 is now estimated at 13.2 percent, according to Thomson Reuters data, up from 12 percent at the start of the year.
 Of the 133 companies in the index that have reported through Friday, 79.7 percent have topped expectations.